High diving: History

 Initially, diving as a sport began by jumping from "great heights".
 Then it was exclusively practiced by gymnasts as they found it exciting with a low probability of injury.
 It then evolved into "diving in the air" with water as the safety landing base.
 Efforts by Thomas Ralph to name the sport "springing" were not realized, as the term "diving" was by then firmly rooted.
 It soon became a sporting event pursued by many enthusiasts.
 In the early years of the sport, finding suitable places to jump was an issue, and people started jumping from any high place – in Europe and the United States they started jumping from bridges, then diving head first into the water.
 This evolved into "fancy diving" in Europe, and, particularly in Germany and Sweden, as a gymnastic act.
 The sport further improved with gymnastic acts being performed during the diving process, and was then given the names "springboard diving" and "high fancy diving", which were events in the Olympics of 1908 and 1912.
 The first diving event as a sport, however, was in 1889 in Scotland with a diving height of 6 ft.
 Today, in Latin America, diving by professionals from heights of 100 ft or more is a common occurrence.

 Cliff diving has been documented as far back as 1770 when Kahekili II, king of Maui, engaged in a practice called "lele kawa", which in English means jumping feet first into water from great heights without making a splash.
 The king's warriors were forced to participate to prove that they were courageous and loyal to the king.
 The practice later developed into a competition under king Kamehameha I, and divers were judged on their style and amount of splash upon entering the water.

 The first female world champion in this sport was Cesilie Carlton of the United States, who won the first gold medal at the 2013 World Aquatics Championships with a total score of 211.60.
 The first male world champion was Orlando Duque of Colombia who received a score of 590.20.

 Overview

 Pool diving

-Until 2018, the only permanent regulation-size high diving platform in the world is located in Austria, but it is not used during the winter period.
+Until 2018, the only permanent regulation-size high diving platform in the world was located in Austria, but it is not used during the winter period.
 In 2018, Zhaoqing Yingxiong High Diving Training Center, which contains the first year-round regulation-size high diving platform, opened at the Zhaoqing Sports Center in Zhaoqing, China.
 The training practice is generally done on 10 m platforms.
 The "competition dives" are collectively put in place in pieces, similar to the way a dress is made.
 Dives such as five somersault dives can thrill, but some competitors prefer to perform simpler dives.